-Montenegro: Postponement of exploratory drillings in the Adriatic7.
-August 2020. / SEE Energy News
+Montenegro: Postponement of exploratory drillings in the Adriatic, SEE Energy News

 Due to coronavirus pandemic, the first hydrocarbon exploratory drillings in the Montenegrin part of the Adriatic Sea, initially scheduled for this summer, were postponed to 2021, according to Montenegrin Hydrocarbon Agency.